Return to Gwyneth Walker Music Catalog

 Download an MP3 file of a performance of this work by the University of Wyoming Chamber Orchestra, Beth Vanderborgh, conductor.

 View/download a perusal PDF file of the full score of this orchestral work.
+This file is for perusal only and is not printable.

 Commissioned by Fort Lewis College, Durango, Colorado